A Dialogue on the Koran

 If a dialogue is to foster trust, non-believers must have a meaningful role which will only be possible if more of them actually get to know what is in the relatively short book and don't have to depend on clerics to tell them what it is all about, as happens today.

 Translations of the Koran are usually called interpretations because of the claim that only the Arabic version of the Book can accurately convey the true meaning of God’s words.
-If you can’t read the Koran in the original, Islamic scholars and religious leaders say, you are bound to misinterpret Allah’s words.
+If you can’t read the Koran in the original, say the imams and Islamic scholars, you are bound to misinterpret Allah’s words.

 You seldom here a Christian minister say that unless you read the Bible in the original Hebrew, Greek or Latin you will misunderstand the message.
-Yet, this is the argument that is made by clerics to discourage non-Muslim adults who have not mastered Arabic from reading a translation of the Koran whose message they expect children to grasp.
+Yet, this is the argument that is made by clerics to discourage non-Muslims adults from reading a translation of the Koran whose message they expect children to grasp.

 The Khatmi-Qur’an is the ceremony to recognize and celebrate a child’s first full reading or mouthing of the Koranic text, usually by the age of seven, under the tutelage of its mother.